Raiders of the Lost Horcrux:

 When you stop to think of it, the first three Horcruxes that we were told about were primarily significant only in their connections to himself.
 It seemed to have been only when poor, silly Hepzibah Smith waved the Hufflepuff cup under his nose that he decided to branch out and collect the whole set.

-(ETA: Well, okay, now that we know that Godric's Sword had a habit of turning up in emergencies, and Tom had already sweet-talked the general location of the Ravenclaw diadem out of the ghost of Helena Ravenclaw, he had probably already formed his plans to use Founders’ relics before Hepzibah waved the cup at him.
+(ETA: Well, okay, after the fact, now that we know that Godric's Sword had a habit of turning up in emergencies, and Tom had already sweet-talked the general location of the Ravenclaw diadem out of the ghost of Helena Ravenclaw, he had probably already formed his plans to use Founders’ relics before Hepzibah waved the cup at him.
 But I suspect the cup’s turning up was a surprise.
 Having come down through Hepzibah’s family it wouldn’t have been in any records accessible to B&B.)

 But grandeur and antiquity are clearly what he prefers, if he can get it.